Contrastive Credibility Propagation for Reliable Semi-Supervised Learning: Experimental Results Code available at: and

 \subsection{Data Variable Sensitivity Analysis}

 We report the test accuracy of each algorithm on each data variable experiment at all levels of severity in \cref{tab:data_var_sensitivity}.
 We find relatively consistent performance across the control experiments.
-In the absence of label abundance, an algorithm's inherent label efficiency is bound to influence performance.
-To help visualize an algorithm's sensitivity to each data variable in isolation, we normalized results with respect to the base case.
+Performance on the base case reflects an algorithm's inherent label efficiency (which impacts performance in all scenarios) and helps to contextualize all results in this table.
+We also normalized results to the base case to help visualize an algorithm's sensitivity to each data variable in isolation.
 These plots can be found in \cref{sec:normalized_data_variable_sensitivity_analysis}.

-Although CCP doesn't achieve superiority in every scenario, particularly when it comes to label efficiency, it demonstrates remarkable consistency.
-For instance, on CIFAR-10, its accuracy never drops below $90\%$ for any scenario which represents only a $5\%$ drop from the base case.
+Although CCP doesn't achieve superiority in every scenario, particularly concerning label efficiency, it demonstrates remarkable consistency.
+For instance, on CIFAR-10, its accuracy never drops below $90\%$ for any scenario representing only a $5\%$ drop from the base case.
 Moreover, CCP uniquely outperforms a supervised baseline in every experiment.
 This supports the core reliability thesis.
+Where CCP does not achieve superiority, label efficiency seems to be a large contributing factor.
 Other algorithms fail, sometimes catastrophically below CCP or even the supervised baseline, in the presence of certain data variations.
 This is most prevalent when perturbing the labeled distribution and the relatively poorly explored noisy-label scenario where CCP often outperforms by a large margin.
 Intuitively, DA seems to help FixMatch marginally in the few-label scenario but hurts when perturbing the unlabeled data distribution.
 Note that all algorithms perform relatively well on open-set experiments.
-All algorithms besides CCP build off of FixMatch in some way which is common practice.
-Our hypothesis is that, for these algorithms, FixMatch's pseudo-label threshold parameter effectively removes unconfident pseudo-labeled OOD samples from consideration.
+All algorithms tested besides CCP build off FixMatch in some way.
+This is common practice in the literature.
+We hypothesize that, for these algorithms, FixMatch's pseudo-label threshold parameter effectively removes unconfident pseudo-labeled OOD samples from consideration.
 For CCP, credibility adjustments shrink the pseudo-labels of OOD samples to near zero automatically.